Our Approach

 Listen First

 There is no substitute for the knowledge of those who understand problems the best.
-Wise philanthropy begins with humility and deep listening and proceeds through diverse partnerships based on trust.
-Our community is beset by separateness—of language, culture, income, understanding and more—divides that can be bridged with work and relationship.
+We believe that wise philanthropy begins with humility and deep listening and proceeds through diverse partnerships based on trust.
+Our community is beset by divides—of language, culture, income, understanding, and more—divides that our team bridges with work and relationships.

 Solve for the Whole Community

-Frontline knowledge, in isolation, is insufficient.
+Frontline knowledge, while essential, is insufficient in isolation.
 You can’t fill gaps you cannot see.
-That requires looking at the community as a whole, not just single issues, populations or organizations.
-Communication, connection and cooperation are increasingly essential.
+Catalyst looks at the community as a whole, not just single issues, populations, or organizations.
+Communication, connection, and cooperation are increasingly essential to our approach.

 Respond and Initiate